innovate-invent/innovate-invent.github.io/_projects/btsurround.md

 Download [a test audio file](https://ia800406.us.archive.org/7/items/5.1SurroundSoundTestFilesVariousFormatsAACAC3MP4DTSWAV/5.1%20Surround%20Sound%20AAC%20Test.mp4) and play it in your browser or a media player such as VLC.
 Set the audio output to the newly created "Bluetooth surround" device.
 Verify that each channel is working.

 ## Refine calibration of positional audio
-TODO `pactl set-port-latency-offset`
+TODO write script to use laptop microphone to autocalibrate TODO `pactl set-port-latency-offset`

+## Conclusion
+This appears to work as intended.
+This is not a replacement for an engineered home theater system, but it accomplishes the goal given the constraints.
+I intend to look into adding a subwoofer channel and possibly use the laptop speakers as a center channel.